I was so excited the first time I had a guest post go up.

 Time to write.

 The entire process was butter smooth.
-Jill knew who I was, and by knowing what kind of content they wanted, the conversations I had with Ryan and Chloe were short and immediately fruitful.
+His EA knew who I was, and by knowing what kind of content they wanted, the conversations I had with Ryan and Chloe were short and immediately fruitful.
 We went quickly from an idea to “let’s do this.”

 (I have no clue if Chloe talked to Ramit or not)